-We are the first in our industry to have validated targets by the Science Based Targets initiative (SBTi).
+We are the first in the building industry to have validated targets by the Science Based Targets initiative (SBTi).
 Our goal is to become carbon neutral by 2030 and achieve net-zero emissions latest by 2050.
-We will accomplish this by working with global partners to increase operational energy efficiency, increase on-site production of solar power, purchasing green energy, and electrifying our European fleet.
-We will reduce value chain emissions by procuring more goods with higher recycled content and by improving the energy efficiency of our products.
-We offer durable and energy efficient products that help our customers achieve their own sustainability goals.
+To accomplish these, we work with global partners to increase operational energy efficiency, and on-site production of solar power.
+Furthermore, we purchase green energy, and continue electrifying our European fleet.
+We also take steps to reduce value chain emissions by purchasing more goods with higher recycled content and by improving the energy efficiency of our products.
+Lastly, we offer durable and energy efficient products that help our customers achieve their own sustainability goals.

 Change is consistent in the world and only those that can transform, are able to succeed in the long-term.
 Innovation and sustainability need to go hand in hand to develop the products for the future.